dineshraj/blog/_posts/2020-05-12-millies-style-cookie-recipe.md

 * add the egg and vanilla extract and whisk the mixture until mixed together.

-* Sift the flour and salt (and baking powder if applicable) into a separate bowl and then add to the mixture a little bit at a time, whisking as you go (this avoids it going everywhere!).
+* Sift the flour and salt (and baking powder if applicable) into a separate bowl and then add to the mixture a little bit at a time, whisking as you go (this avoids the flour going everywhere!).
 A soft dough will form.

 {% include image.html url='/assets/cookies/chocolate.jpg' caption='200g of chopped up chocolate' %}